Mar 18, 2025 Market Outlook

 #2 Equites

-Forecasts are based on assumptions, estimates, views and hypothetical models or analyses which may prove to be irrelevant or incorrect.
-Sources: Bloomberg Finance L.P., DWS Investment GmbH, as of end of January 2025
+Sources: Bloomberg Finance L.P., DWS Investment GmbH, as of end of February 2025

 Equities USA